Meghana-polisetty/Spotify-Recommendation-System/README.md

 ## Model1:

 My recommendation system worked pretty well with this approach.
-One of our users 'Helen' preferred the predicted playlist from the Simple Linear Regression(SLR) model over the other 2 models(Random Forest and Neural Network).
+One of the users 'Helen' preferred the predicted playlist from the Simple Linear Regression(SLR) model over the other 2 models(Random Forest and Neural Network).

 ## Model2: